edward-jazzhands/textual-slidecontainer/README.md

         yield Static("Your widgets here")
 ```

-You can keep it docked to the top, but change the slight direction:
+You can set the slide direction and dock direction to be different:

 ```py
 def compose(self):